vjohari/debricked_demo/README.md

 ## License

 This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details...